ADMINISTRATION ROUTES:

 SC:

-Prophylactic enoxaparin should always be administered at night (usually 6pm).
-Most invasive procedures occur during daylight hours so administering enoxaparin at night reduces the risk of procedural bleeding
+Once-daily prophylactic enoxaparin should always be administered at night (usually at 6 pm).
+Most invasive procedures occur during daylight hours so administering at night reduces the risk of procedural bleeding.

 Therapeutic dose: